Stability of Majorana zero modes with quantum optical lattices

 with the number of sites $N_s$.
 The first term is the cavity energy with the cavity-pump detunning $\Delta_c=\omega_c-\omega_p\sim\mathrm{GHz}$.
-The second term is the kinetic energy with tunneling amplitude $t$ and the last term is the light-matter interaction between the atoms ($\hat c$) and the cavity mode ($\hat a$).
-I assume the fermions (spinless) are trapped by an optical lattice inside a high-Q cavity.
-The optical lattice potential depth can be modified independently of the cavity pump modulating tuneling $t\sim\hbar\mathrm{kHz}$ of the atoms and these are in the lowest Bloch band.
+The second term is the kinetic energy with tunneling amplitude $t$, the third term is a short-range nearest neighbor interaction with strength $g_p\geq0$ and the last term is the light-matter interaction between the atoms ($\hat c$) and the cavity mode ($\hat a$) with pump strength $V_p$.
+I assume the fermions (spin polarized, effectively spinless) are trapped by an optical lattice inside a high-Q cavity.
+The short range {\it p}-wave type interactions has been included, as on site interactions are Pauli blocked.
+This nearest neighbor interaction can arise effectively via {\it p}-wave resonances\cite{PWAVE0, PWAVE1, PWAVE} or mediated by bosonic fields\cite{pwave1, pwave2} or a similar effect could be engineered in groups of sites by means of using additional light induced modes, thus changing the geometric arrangement of the light pumped into the system, the cavity axis and the optical lattice~\cite{P1,PRAG}.
+The optical lattice potential depth can be modified independently of the cavity pump modulating tunnelling $t\sim\hbar\mathrm{kHz}$ of the atoms and these are in the lowest Bloch band.
 I consider that the lattice is deep enough that only density coupling between light and matter is relevant~\cite{P1}.
-The amplitudes $\tilde{g}_i$ are the mode overlaps between the cavity mode and the spatial variation of the fermionic density in units of the Rabi frequency that emerge due to atom-photon transitions (proportional to the pump intensity).
-In this treatment, the transitions to excited atomic states have been adiabatically eliminated and the Wannier functions of the lowest band corresponding to the optical lattice potential have been implicitly introduced.
+The amplitudes $\tilde{g}_i$ are the mode overlaps between the cavity mode and the spatial variation of the fermionic density, $V_p$ is in units of the Rabi frequency that emerge due to atom-photon transitions (proportional to the pump intensity).
+In this treatment, the transitions to excited atomic states have been adiabatically eliminated and the Wannier functions of the lowest band corresponding to the optical lattice potential have been implicitly introduced\cite{P}.
+In Fig. \ref{fig:system} the setup of the system is shown, where I consider the light is pumped from the side in the same plane as the lattice, generating homogenous coupling at small angle $\phi\lesssim 5^\circ$ see Fig. \ref{fig:system} (a), the smaller the angle the better to approximate homogenous coupling.
+However, other pump angle choices will lead to additional physics with broken symmetry phases, i.e. density waves~\cite{P,CF1,CF2,CF3,CF4,CF5} or other exotic phases\cite{P1,PRAG,GDI}, which can be considered in principle.
+In a realistic ultracold matter experiment with a lattice typically the order of sites ranges from $10$ to $10^4$ sites depending on the effective dimensionality of the system and the system always has open boundary conditions, as I consider here.